Seafood Without the Sea

 Our Challenge

-By growing seafood directly from cells, we now have the ability to cultivate genuine salmon and other seafood without relying on wild or farmed fish.
-What’s more, we have the opportunity to keep what we all love about seafood on our plates – the delicious protein and nutritious fats – without the things we’d rather leave out: mercury, pharmaceutical compounds, and other contaminants.
+By growing seafood directly from cells, we no longer have to rely only on wild or farmed fish.
+What’s more, we have the opportunity to keep what we love about seafood, but reduce our exposure to common contaminants we'd rather avoid.

 Our Founders